 Mr. Hughes kept the airplane in California with the idea of selling it to TWA, since I think at the time he was chairman of the airline.
 But no TWA people ever flew the aircraft.
 This was a funny habit he had; he'd lock an airplane and put it under guard just as if it was his own personal property.
 Eventually Fred Smye got fed up with this procrastination and, after many phone calls and visits to Hughes, the airplane was recalled.
-Only the engineer and myself were in California by this time since all the other staff had gone nia by this time since all the other staff had gone home long before.
-This had been an interesting interlude for me as I had met and flown with a most outstanding man who was an expert pilot, and had seen something of a way of life much different than that to which ${\rm I}$ was accustomed.
+Only the engineer and myself were in California by this time since all the other staff had gone home long before.
+This had been an interesting interlude for me as I had met and flown with a most outstanding man who was an expert pilot, and had seen something of a way of life much different than that to which I was accustomed.

 Once the Jetliner was back in Toronto in late 1952, all serious work on the aircraft ended, but I was surprised when I looked in my log book to find out how long it went on flying.
-It was actually the Fall of 1956 when the last flight took place.
-In other words, prised when I looked in my log book to find out now long it went on flying.
-It was actually the Fall of 1956 when the last flight took place.
+Actually, it was the Fall of 1956 when the last flight took place.
 In other words, for another four years the airplane did a little bit of test flying once in a while, primarily as a photographic platform for observing rocket firing and other development work on the CF-100.
-We did a few demonstration flights; we flew in the Toronto air show for two wears, and we took the Jetliner to Ottawa for an RCAF years, and we took the Jetliner to Ottawa for an RCAF show there. $\,$
+We did a few demonstration flights; we flew in the Toronto air show for two years, and we took the Jetliner to Ottawa for an RCAF show there.

 All these flights were made to keep the Jetliner flying, but without doing any development work on the aircraft.
-One of the most interesting flights on the Jetliner, which many of you, especially those employed by Avro will remember, was on 26 May 1955, when we flew Mr. Martin of the Martin-Baker Company, which pionered in the development of the ejection seat.
+One of the most interesting flights on the Jetliner, which many of you, especially those employed by Avro will remember, was on 26 May 1955, when we flew Mr. Martin of the Martin-Baker Company, which pioneered in the development of the ejection seat.
 This flight was for photographing the first live ejection from the CF-100.
 He brought a man over from England to demonstrate the seat by making a live ejection.
-I think Jan Zurakowski was flying the CF-100 and we flew the

-Jan Zurakowski was flying the CF-100 and we flew the Jetliner alongside over the flat area near Camp Borden and photographed the rear seat ejection.
+I think Jan Zurakowski was flying the CF-100 and we flew the Jetliner alongside over the flat area near Camp Borden and photographed the rear seat ejection.
 We then landed at Camp Borden to pick up the jumper and take him and the seat back to Malton.

 Then, sadly, I note from my log book the last flight of the Jetliner on 23 November 1956, which was just about seven years from the time that it first flew.
 Flight time totalled approximately 440 hours with very little trouble; a fine airplane, and a dream to fly.
 It was so quiet in the cockpit that we never used a headset.
-It was so much in advance of any aircraft of headset.
 It was so much in advance of any aircraft of the time that it is a pity that it didn't continue.